devflowinc/trieve-rust-client/docs/FileApi.md

 > Vec<models::File> get_dataset_files_handler(tr_dataset, dataset_id, page)
 Get Files for Dataset

-Get Files for Dataset  Get all files which belong to a given dataset specified by the dataset_id parameter.
+Get all files which belong to a given dataset specified by the dataset_id parameter.
 10 files are returned per page.

 ### Parameters